-Please use the Independent Study Plan and Permission form Please email the Academic Program Coordinator to be enrolled
+\ Please use the Independent Study Plan and Permission form \\ Please email the Academic Program Coordinator to be enrolled

 Courses outside of the Department.
 All doctoral students may select a minimum of eight (8) credits of external courses, such as those for a Graduate Minor or Interdisciplinary Specialization, or others in consultation with the contact advisor or committee.
+It is helpful to request being added to research center, department, or student group listservs of your choice to hear about upcoming courses.
+The Academic Program Coordinator can also assist in using BuckeyeLink search tools for current course offerings.